 The manner of providing unimpeded access, movement, residence and work for people with disability to buildings should be prescribed by the minister who heads the state authority responsible for performing the work in the field of urban planning.
-It also states that there is no need for approval to build structures which allow and facilitate the movement of people with disability in the building.59 Furthermore, public and business facilities must ensure unimpeded access to persons with a disability as prescribed by this Law within four years of the date of entry into force of this law, and adapt outside staircases for public use within two years of the date of the entry into force of this Law (the date of entry into force was 05.11.2009).60 j) Does national law contain a general duty to provide accessibility for people with disabilities by anticipation?
+It also states that there is no need for approval to build structures which allow and facilitate the movement of people with disability in the building.69 Furthermore, public and business facilities must ensure unimpeded access to persons with a disability as prescribed by this Law within four years of the date of entry into force of this law, and adapt outside staircases for public use within two years of the date of the entry into force of this Law (the date of entry into force was 05.11.2009).70 j) Does national law contain a general duty to provide accessibility by anticipation for people with disabilities?
 If so, how is accessibility defined, in what fields (employment, social protection, goods and services, transport, housing, education, etc.) and who is covered by this obligation?
 On what grounds can a failure to provide accessibility be justified?

-Except for the Law on Construction (Art.170), other legislation concerning persons with disabilities does not include any duty to provide accessibility for people with disabilities by anticipation.61 k) Please explain briefly the existing national legislation concerning people with disabilities (beyond the simple prohibition of discrimination).
-Does national law provide for special rights for people with disabilities?
+Except for the Law on Construction (Art.170), other legislation concerning persons with disabilities does not include any duty to provide accessibility for people with disabilities by anticipation.71

-The Anti-discrimination Law defines reasonable accommodation62 and lack of adjustment of infrastructure as a form of discrimination (Art.8).
+The Anti-discrimination Law defines reasonable accommodation72 and lack of adjustment of infrastructure as a form of discrimination (Art.8).
 The formulation is in line with the Directives.